FCG101/How-To-Make-a-Venti-Iced-Caramel-Macchiato/README.md

-# How ToMake a Venti Caramel Machiato
+# How To Make a Venti Iced Caramel Machiato

 A Caramel Macchiato is a layered coffee drink made with espresso, milk, vanilla syrup, and caramel drizzle, it offers sweet and creamy flavor as well as a strong coffee kick.